QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/README.md

    * Macros and driver:
       Zen Blue recognises python macros installed under "my documents", in "Carl Zeiss\Zen\Macros\".
 Use the "Public documents" (i.e. "C:\Users\Public\Public Documents\Carl Zeiss\Zen\Macros\") to make the macro available for all windows users):

       - QUAREP-LPM-vXY.py is the main program to execute.
-Currently you can use version 22 or above.
+Currently you can use version 24 or above.
       - The interface file TLPM.py is a slightly modified version of the original file provided by Thorlabs(R).
       The TLPM files are provided by Thorlabs as a part of their TLPM control suite [Thorlabs link](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OPM).
       - TLPM.dll is the driver of the Thorlabs power meter device.

    * Configuration folder
-      - The configuration file tells the software all the necessary information to run correctly.
-Save it as C:\QUAREP-Macros\LPM\measurementConfig.csv and make sure that all information in it is consistent with your system.
+      - The configuration file (measurementConfig.csv) tells the software all the necessary information to run correctly.
+Save it alongside with the macros and make sure that all information in it is consistent with your system.

    * Experiment files
    The optical configurations have to be created at the system by a qualified operator.
 Here we provide only example files.
-Once created, they will look like C:\QUAREP-Macros\LPM\Configs\LPM405.czexp, LPM488.czexp ...etc.
+Once created, they will look like C:\QUAREP\Configs\LPM405.czexp, LPM488.czexp ...etc.

    - Make your own configurations at the specific microscope (not another of the same type) using Zen Blue,
    - use only configurations created at the same system